 The main triathlon season runs from May until September and there are loads of races to choose from - there are over 750 triathlon clubs in the UK with many of them offering taster sessions for people interested in taking up the sport.
 You can find a comprehensive list of races via the British Triathlon event finder.

 Triathlon England's Go Tri scheme is a fun way to get a taste of the sport without breaking the bank.
 You'll also find training advice and tips about transitioning from one discipline to another on their website.
 Local pool-based races are a great introduction to the sport if you are a first timer.

 Achievable distances for all

-If you're new to multi-sports then you might want to consider starting with a hugely fun supersprint triathlon (400m swim, 10km bike, 2.5k run.)
-A sprint distance race (750m swim, 20km bike, 5k run) is more challenging for your first introduction to the sport, but very achievable.
-While the Olympic distance (1500m swim, 40km bike, 10km run) is the same distance you may have seen raced by the Brownlee brothers at the Olympics.
+If you're new to multi-sports then you might want to consider starting with a hugely fun supersprint triathlon (400m swim, 10km bike, 5km run).
+A sprint distance race (750m swim, 20km bike, 10km run) is more challenging for your first introduction to the sport, but very achievable.

 Coaching and volunteering

 Whether you've competed in triathlon in the past or just have an interest in developing talent in cycling, swimming or running, coaching opportunities are available through the British Triathlon Federation.
-You can also find out about volunteering opportunities with them and Sport Coach UK can also steer you in the right direction.
+You can also find out about volunteering opportunities with them, while Sport Coach UK can also steer you in the right direction.

 Are you inspired to try triathlon?
 Or maybe you are a keen enthusiast already?
 Get in touch and tell us your story by tweeting us on @bbcgetinspired, visiting us on Facebook or email us on email@example.com.